data-provider/website/website/versioned_docs/version-2.1.2/installation.md

 The source code is written in ES2015 but both CommonJS and UMD builds are precompiled to ES5 so they work in any modern browser.
 You don't need to use Babel or a module bundler to get started.

-If you use a module bundler as Webpack, Rollup, etc, it will be at charge of reading the correspondent file automatically, if not, you can use directly the UMD file in the `dist` folder with a `<script>` tag in your HTML, loading it from unpkg, or from your own downloaded file.
-You only have to remember to first load [Redux][redux] and [isPromise][is-promise] dependencies with correspondent `<script>` tags.
+If you use a module bundler as Webpack, Rollup, etc, it will be at charge of reading the correspondent file automatically, if not, you can use directly the UMD file in the `dist` folder with a `<script>` tag in your HTML, loading it from `unpkg`, or from your own downloaded file.
+You only have to remember to first load [Redux][redux] and [`isPromise`][is-promise] dependencies with correspondent `<script>` tags.
 The UMD build makes Data Provider available as a `window.dataProvider` global variable.

 ### UMD load example